Bongbong Marcos' strategist schooled after saying Greta Thunberg has 'mental illness'

 Posted by Franco Mabanta on Wednesday, October 23, 2019

-Mabanta’s pest featured three “Gretas,” namely Greta Thunberg, Gretchen Barretto, Gretchen Ho and Gretchen Diez.
+Mabanta’s post featured three “Gretas,” namely Greta Thunberg, Gretchen Barretto, Gretchen Ho and Gretchen Diez.

 He posted it when the Barretto sisters made headlines and captured national interest with the controversial scuffle among them that happened during their father’s wake.